jhipster/prettier-java/README.md

 Prettier-Java uses a [Java-Parser](./packages/java-parser) implemented in JavaScript using the [Chevrotain Parser Building Toolkit for JavaScript](https://github.com/SAP/chevrotain).
-What this means is that unlike many other prettier plugins, prettier-java has **no additional runtime pre-requisites** (e.g: Python executable).
+What this means is that unlike many other Prettier plugins, `prettier-java` has **no additional runtime pre-requisites** (e.g: Python executable).
 It could even be used inside a browser.

 ## Status

 - Parser package alpha version done.
-- Now Investigating the re-printer (actually prettier-java package)
+- Now Investigating the re-printer (actually `prettier-java` package)

 ## Road map to Alpha